 ↠ Metal Tongs: Flipping chicken, crisping tortillas, moving coals around.
 If it’s hot and you need to move it, you’ll be thankful you’re not trying to do it with a fork.

-Prepare the marinade: Mix the oil, lime juice + zest, cilantro, and spices together in a small bowl (this can be done at home).
-Place the chicken into a tupperware or sealable bag and pour the marinade over, shaking to ensure that the chicken is coated evenly.
+- Prepare the marinade: Mix the oil, lime juice + zest, cilantro, and spices together in a small bowl (this can be done at home).
+Place the chicken into an airtight container or sealable bag and pour the marinade over, shaking to ensure that the chicken is coated evenly.
 Marinate for at least 30 minutes (an hour is better), or up to two hours.